nfmoore/azure-databricks-containers-mlops-example-scenarios/.github/docs/implementation-guide.md

 On the registered models page you should see 3 models:

-- `wine_quality`: a model used to make predictions from inference data
+- `wine_quality`: a model used to make predictions from inference data.

-- `wine_quality_outliers`: a model used to detect outliers for monitoring purposes
+- `wine_quality_outliers`: a model used to detect outliers for monitoring purposes.

-- `wine_quality_drift`: a model used to detect data drift for monitoring purposes
+- `wine_quality_drift`: a model used to detect data drift for monitoring purposes.

 ![2-2](.github/../images/implementation/2-2.png)